 Unveiling the Depths

-Moreover, Crawlspace acts as a reflection on the true crime genre itself and the ethical debate surrounding it.
-The musical presents a cautionary tale about the dangers of dark obsessions and the risks of searching for reason and answers where none may exist.
-Is the risk worth the possible reward of arriving at new understandings and breakthroughs?
+Crawlspace also reflects on the true crime genre itself and its ethics.
+The musical is a cautionary tale about the dangers of dark obsessions and the risks of looking for answers where there may be none.
+Is it worth the risk for new understanding and breakthroughs?
 How far is too far?
-And what are the ethical boundaries that should guide such pursuits?
+And what are the boundaries that should guide such pursuits?

-At the same time, Crawlspace points to the perils of relegating true crime stories to the shadows and not confronting their larger implications toward society and human psychology.
-Such avoidance often stems from fear of elevating violent criminals.
-Can true crime be enlightening without allowing a criminal's infamy to eclipse the suffering of their victims?
-Crawlspace grapples with these issues.
-As Leonard Bernstein once said, "A work of art does not answer questions, it provokes them; and its essential meaning is in the tension between the contradictory answers.'"
+At the same time, Crawlspace points to the dangers of relegating true crime stories to the shadows and not confronting their larger implications for society and human psychology.
+Many avoid true crime for fear of glorifying violent criminals.
+Can true crime be enlightening without elevating a criminal's infamy above the suffering of their victims?
+Crawlspace tackles such questions.
+As Leonard Bernstein once said: "A work of art does not answer questions, it provokes them; and its essential meaning is in the tension between the contradictory answers."

 A Historical Mirror

-The musical is a work of historical fiction set against the backdrop of a real American true crime case- the Gacy murders of the 1970's.
-The Gacy story is stranger than fiction, and it serves as an allegory- a mirror held up to our culture's darkest parts.
-It reveals how, as a society, we often see only what we want to see.
-It illustrates how fear, shame, and repression can breed apathy.
-Crawlspace reimagines the case, confronting unsettling truths head-on and shifting the focus from "who" to "why"", creating a thought-provoking, immersive, and even cathartic experience for the audience.
+This is a work of historical fiction set against a real American true crime story- the Gacy murders of the 70’s.
+The Gacy story is stranger than fiction and can be viewed as an allegory- a mirror held up to our culture’s darkest parts.
+We see only what we want to see.
+Fear, shame, and repression breed apathy.
+Crawlspace reimagines the case and confronts the uncomfortable truths head-on.
+It shifts the focus from “who” to “why” and creates a thought-provoking, immersive, and even cathartic experience for the audience.

 The Victims